-It doesn’t matter what your into, amidst every interest can be turned into a trip.
+It doesn’t matter what you’re into; every interest can be turned into a trip.

-Here are several types of travel you may not have considered.
+Here are several different travel types you may not have considered.

 5) High-Risk Area Traveler

-For those considering certain types of travel that involve going to high-risk areas, I strongly encourage you to take precautions.
+For those considering certain types of travel involving high-risk areas, such as Afghanistan or Iran, I strongly encourage you to take precautions.

-Depending on the travel destination, travelling to high-risk countries and locations could put your life in jeopardy, increase your risk of getting kidnapped, theft, or serious injury.
+Depending on the travel destination, travelling to high-risk countries and locations could jeopardize your life and increase your risk of getting kidnapped, theft, or serious injury.

 Here are some travel tips:

-- Develop a communication plan with family so that they can monitor your safety and location as you travel through high-risk areas.
+- Develop a communication plan with family and friends so that they can monitor your safety and location as you travel through high-risk areas.

 - Leave DNA samples with your medical provider in case your family must access them.

-- Erase any sensitive photos, comments, or other materials from your social media pages, cameras, laptops, and other electronic devices that could be considered controversial or provocative by local groups.
+- Erase any sensitive photos, comments, or other materials from your social media pages, cameras, laptops, and other electronic devices that local groups could consider controversial or provocative.